boltops-tools/terraspace-docs/_docs/install/standalone/details.md

 ## Terraform

 Terraform is not included with the standalone installer.
 This allows you to install and run the Terraform version you want to use.
 Here are [Terraform Install instructions]({% link _docs/install/terraform.md %}).

-## Uninstall Cleanup

-Some packager managers will not clean up the installed files completely.
-To fully clean up and uninstall terraspace.
-First run the package manger uninstall command and then clean up with:

-    rm -rf /opt/terraspace

-If you have installed terraspace wrappers in `/usr/local/bin`, you can remove those wrappers with this command:

-    grep -l /opt/terraspace /usr/local/bin/* | xargs rm -f

-Note: The apt-get package manager cleans up everything and you don't have to run these extra steps.